dewmguy/discordgpt/README.md

    - Recommend using tmux to keep the bot running in the background

 2. **Interacting with the Bot:**
-   - The bot listens for messages that directly mention it in a Discord server.
+   - The bot listens for direct mentions in a Discord server.
    - Once mentioned, it processes the message and uses OpenAI's capabilities to generate a response based on the content.
    - The bot can handle messages sequentially by locking threads to manage multiple interactions concurrently.